 Gravel In The Garden

 I have no idea what type of stone this antique English millstone was carved from, but I can attest to the fact that our skid steer could barely lift it.
-I averted my eyes when I saw the front tires of our loader leave the ground.
+I averted my eyes when I saw the rear tires of our loader leave the ground.
 Stone is incredibly dense, and heavy.
 If this millstone is granite, you can be sure that the carving process for this solid mass of stone was lengthy and exhausting.
 Stone is a treasured material in the landscape, as it is a natural material that takes just about forever to degrade.
 Its surfaces age beautifully.
 Crushed stone, including crushed granite, is a material much easier to handle and place, and is commonly known as gravel.
 These small shards of stone have endless applications in the garden, not the least of which involve the base and the top layer for a driveway.
 A giant granite millstone takes a machine and many people to move.
 Crushed granite can be dumped and shoveled around wherever you need a hard surface.
 We have been shoveling.

 Our decomposed granite display space and driveway is 24 years old.
 It has been subject to all manner of insults over the years, not the least of which is a near daily dose of heavy trucks going in and out.
 Add to that dirt spills from countless container plantings.
 Our graveled spaces were due for replacement.
 How so?
 Decomposed granite comes with fines.
 As in granite dust.
 Those fines help to interlock the very small shards of granite, and harden up the surface.
 But over the years, the foot and vehicular traffic drive the small granite pieces down, and bring up the soil and fines from underneath.
 Our gravel had become a dust fest on dry days, and a mud fest on wet ones.
 It was time to replace it.
 As in dig out the old soil and sand contaminated gravel, and replace it with new stone.